6 DIY Methods To Unclog A Toilet

 Clogs usually happen when there is too much material in the pipes.
 A popular and quick fix is to pour hot water into the toilet bowl and allow the heat to break down this material.

-Fill a bucket or container with hot water, but remember that the water shouldn’t be boiling water.
+Fill a bucket or container with hot water, but remember that it shouldn’t be boiling.
 You need the water to be hot enough to break down whatever is causing the clog.
-Pour it into the toilet bowl, allow it to sit for some time, and see if the water level goes down.
+Pour the water into the toilet bowl, allow it to sit for some time, and see if the water level goes down.

 The clog is removed when the water begins draining to the average level.
 Flush the toilet several times to ensure the pipes are completely free of any material and you have successfully unclogged the toilet!